GenericMappingTools/gmt/doc/rst/source/supplements/spotter/grdspotter.rst

 grdspotter
 **********

+.. only:: not man

     grdspotter - Create CVA image from a gravity or topography grid

 Synopsis
 --------